genielvn/4uni/README.md

 py manage.py sqlmigrate main 0001
 py manage.py migrate
 ```
-if things doesnt work still, delete the fucking db. (this took me like 20 minutes to figure it out)
+if things doesnt work still, delete the db. (this took me like 20 minutes to figure it out)

-if you see a conflict between user and admin shit, or something like that, comment 'django.contrib.admin' on setting.py and the admin url on fouruni/urls.py. idk why, but i am getting fucking errors.
+if you see a conflict between user and admin shit, or something like that, comment 'django.contrib.admin' on setting.py and the admin url on fouruni/urls.py. idk why, but i am getting errors.

 ## Testing the database
 ```